foospidy/DbDat/README.md

 #### The Category Variable

-Every check must have a category specified using the `category` variable.
+Every check must have a category specified using the `CATEGORY` variable.
 The category is a way to organize checks.
 Possible categories are: Information, Configuration, Privilege, and User.
 Specify the category that is most relevant to the context of the check.

 #### Outline of Check File
 This is a rough example demontrate the pattern a check file should follow: